Harrison Bader Player Props: Yankees vs. Rays

 |Yankees vs Rays Odds

+- Bader is batting .588 with two homers during his last games and is on a six-game hitting streak.

-- Bader had a hit in 60 of 95 games last season, with multiple hits in 19 of those games.
+- Bader has reached base via a hit in seven games this season (of eight played), and had multiple hits in three of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.